zaman13/Brownian-dynamics-in-a-time-varying-force-field/README.md

 <img align = "right" src="https://github.com/zaman13/Brownian-dynamics-in-a-time-varying-force-field/blob/main/Figs_sorter/cell_sorter.gif" alt="alt text" width="480">

 A python code to calculate the Brownian motion of a colloidal particle in a time varying force field.
-The code was developed for the research work of the <a href = "https://hesselink-lab.stanford.edu"> Hesselink research group </a>  at Stanford University.
+The code was developed for the research work of the <a href = "https://hesselinkgroup.stanford.edu" target="_blank"> Hesselink research group </a>  at Stanford University.
 The particle trajectory computed by the code can be useful for designing lab-on-a-chip devices.
 Please cite this repository and the two papers listed in the reference section when using this code.

 The current example code shows the transport of a micro-particle along a moving micro-electrode array producing moving dielectrophoretic force.
 As the micro-electrodes are excited in sequence, the micro-particle follows the position of the active electrode.